 According to data reported by the Manufactured Housing Institute ("MHI"), annual home shipments from 2003 to 2013 were less than the annual home shipments for each of the 40 years from 1963 to 2002.
 For the past 10- and 20-year periods, annual home shipments averaged 84,000 and 183,000, respectively.
-While industry U.S. Department of Housing and Urban Development ("HUD") code manufactured home shipments improved modestly in 2013 to 60,000 homes compared to approximately 55,000 homes shipped in 2012, the manufactured housing industry and the Company continue to operate at relatively low production and shipment levels.
+While industry U.S. Department of Housing and Urban Development ("HUD") code manufactured home shipments improved modestly in 2013 to approximately 60,000 homes compared to approximately 55,000 homes shipped in 2012, the manufactured housing industry and the Company continue to operate at relatively low production and shipment levels.

 Ongoing economic challenges continue to hinder annual industry and Company home sales.
-High unemployment and underemployment rates among home buyers who favor affordable housing, and low consumer confidence levels are two of the most significant impediments.
+Low employment rates and underemployment among potential home buyers who favor affordable housing, and low consumer confidence levels, are two of the most significant impediments.
 "First-time" and "move-up" buyers of affordable homes are historically among the largest segments of new manufactured home purchasers.
-Included in this group are lower-income households that are particularly affected by the high unemployment and underemployment.
-Low consumer confidence in the U.S. economy is not conducive for potential customers to commit to a home purchase.
-Many potential manufactured home buyers interested in our products for seasonal or retirement living may remain concerned about financial stability and, therefore, may be hesitant to commit to a new home purchase.
-As employment and consumer confidence levels improve, we anticipate rising demand for our homes.
+Included in this group are lower-income households that are particularly affected by persistently low employment rates and underemployment.
+Low consumer confidence in the U.S. economy is evident among manufactured home buyers interested in our products for seasonal or retirement living, as they may remain concerned about financial stability and, therefore, may be hesitant to commit to a new home purchase.
+We believe sales of our products may increase if employment and consumer confidence levels improve.